FoxLisk/NMG-League-Bot/api_docs/README.md

 URL: `/season/<ordinal>/commentator_signups`

 Returns commentator signups in the specified season.
+These are collected by people using discord reactions, and at the moment the only data I store about them is the user's discord ID.
+If you have a use case that would benefit from a richer API here, please let me know so I can see about prioritizing it.

 ## Parameters